ishiikurisu/failproof-web/README.md

-# Failproof Checklists - The web app!
+# Failproof Checklists - The Web App!

-Basically, this
-is a serverless app that will enable users to actually consume these checklists as they want.
-They can download checklists from our database or create their own.

-**WARNING!** This still is experimental code.
+Serverless checklists for your convenience.

 ## Running

-Just run

-    node server.js

-To check the site running from a server.
-It shouldn't need it though.
+Serve the site from a static server, such as:

+    python3 -m http.server 8000

+It should be enough to get you started.